 Across the world, inequality is growing and ordinary families are working harder and harder to keep up with escalating costs and falling supports.
-This is especially true in Alberta, with the richest rich and poorest poor in Canada.
+This is especially true in Alberta.

-Early childhood education reduces inequality, lifts kids out of poverty and puts them on track for more opportunities later in life, and creates fairness for working families through inclusive economic growth.
+Early Childhood Education and Care reduces inequality, lifts families out of poverty and puts them on track for more opportunities later in life.
+It creates fairness for working families through inclusive economic growth.

 - Of the 84,000 children in Alberta who live in poverty, over two-thirds have at least one parent who works – pointing to the prevalence of low-wage work.